-OFFICE LOCATION and HOURS: All faculty and TAs are available, as needed; please contact by phone or email to schedule a mutually convenient meeting time.
+OFFICE LOCATION and HOURS: All faculty and TAs are available as needed; please contact by phone or email to schedule a mutually convenient meeting time.

-EMAIL and TELEPHONE: For general course questions, please contact Ellen Kraig (see above)
+EMAIL and TELEPHONE: For general course questions, contact Bess Frost (see above).

 READ THIS DOCUMENT CAREFULLY - YOU ARE RESPONSIBLE FOR ITS CONTENTS